Serving and ex-Met officers guilty of sending grossly offensive messages

 The pair will be sentenced at Westminster Magistrates’ Court on November 2.

-“It is also another illustration of why we wrote to police chiefs last year highlighting our concerns about inappropriate use of social media and asking them to remind forces and officers of their obligations under the police Code of Ethics and Standards of Professional Behaviour.”

-The watchdog added that it will be for the force to progress disciplinary proceedings now the criminal case has ended.
+The watchdog added that it will be for the force to progress disciplinary matters now the criminal case has ended.

+The Met apologised for the pair’s behaviour and promised to progress internal misconduct proceedings “without delay”.

+Commander Jon Savell said: “The behaviour of these officers is despicable and I condemn them for sending such grossly offensive and repulsive messages.
+It is staggering that they regard this language as defensible.

 Register for free to continue reading